Universal Music Publishing Group

 Universal Music Publishing Group (UMPG) is a global music publishing company and is part of the Universal Music Group.
 Universal Music Publishing has been ranked the #1 music publisher in market share by Billboard for multiple consecutive quarters.

-The company is home to major songwriters and artists, including Taylor Swift, Bad Bunny, Drake, Kendrick Lamar, The Weeknd, Rosalía, Steve Lacy, Elton John, Adele, SZA, Harry Styles, Post Malone and more.
-UMPG has recently made historic catalogue acquisitions, including Bob Dylan, Sting, and Neil Diamond.
+The company is home to major songwriters and artists, including Adele, Bad Bunny, Coldplay, Drake, Elton John, Kendrick Lamar, Post Malone, Harry Styles, Taylor Swift, SZA, Rosalía and the Weeknd.
+UMPG has recently made historic catalogue acquisitions, including Bob Dylan, Sting and Neil Diamond.
 UMPG's catalogue consists of over four million songs, with offices in 40 countries.